Editor’s Note: The views expressed here are those of the author’s and don’t necessarily represent or reflect the views of MangoBaaz.

 Pakistan’s a country where the majority has to prove they are peaceful and the minorities have to prove they are patriotic.
 You can only go so long before you’re bombarded with questions like “Aap India se aaye ho?” and the classic: “Who do you support in an India vs Pakistan match?”
 (Seriously?).
 The problem is, many people here think Hindus living here moved from India.
 This doesn’t imply any hostility, mind you, simply a lack of awareness.
 This lack of awareness is a lot more common outside Sindh.

-But it does give you the air that you are alien, when in fact it we’re the local Hindus that stayed back during partition.
+But it does give you the air that you are alien, when in fact it we’re the local Hindus that stayed back during partition while others had to migrate to the Hindu majority India.
 Sometimes, when someone asks me “Are you from India?”
 I feel like firing back “Are you?”
 Instead I just roll my eyes.

 You remember the joke which goes like “larka hua to engineer, larki hui to doctor“?
 Well, that’s the reality here.
 A doctor, an engineer or business, that’s the extent of our dreams.
 I am ashamed of the fact that there are a lot of Muslim actors and cricketers in India (and pretty good ones at that too) but a dearth of Hindu ones in Pakistan.
 So, good luck if you want to be one of those… or become a policeman… or serve in the army… or work in the intelligence agency… or… God this might take all day.